 - undertake enquiry work and perform literature searches

-- promote the use of the library service.
+- promote and manage resources for evidence and use of the library service

 You'll work with health staff working across the community, often providing library and knowledge services remotely.
 You'll also:

 You'll provide evidence-based knowledge and information and run awareness services of the latest information.
-You'll either work across public health and commissioning or just one eg local authorities for public health) and Clinical Commissioning Groups (CCG) for commissioning.
+You'll either work across public health and commissioning or just one, for example local authorities for public health, and clinical commissioning groups (CCG) for commissioning.
 Each may have different needs:

 - public health teams require information at population level rather than relating to the clinical care of individual patients